-Tipping while on holiday is common in most parts of the world and China is no exception.
-However, it is not always clear who it is appropriate to tip and how much.
-Furthermore, travellers may not have the right amounts of cash available at the right time.
-In order to avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
-The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the national escort.
+Tipping is a common practice in most parts of the world, including China.
+However, knowing who to tip and how much can be unclear, and travellers may not always have the right cash on hand.
+To make the process seamless, Wendy Wu Tours operates a tipping policy where a stated amount (refer to our brochure or online tour page) is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
+This system ensures a hassle-free experience for travellers while maintaining a fair and reasonable gratuity for the local people including the National Escort.